 Section 1 – Any amendment to the Constitution or by-laws may be introduced by any member of the Association at any regular or special meeting.
 Amendments must be proposed in writing and signed by at least seven members in good standing.

 Section 2 – After an amendment is proposed, it must be read at the next regular meeting of the Association.
 It shall then be carried until the next regular meeting.
-To procure adoption the amendment must receive the vote of two-thirds of the members present.
+To procure adoption the amendment must receive the vote of twothirds of the members present.

-3 Fundamental Rules for Safe Gun Handling
+4 Fundamental Rules for Safe Gun Handling